HoerTech-gGmbH/doasvm-visualizer/README.md

 instance.
 For the latter, it receives commands from the web app over the aforementioned WebSocket, and communicates with an MHA instance over TCP via MHA's simple network protocol (see the file `MHAConnection.py` for the details).
-Note that the TCP connection is made on-demand, in order to accommodate other MHA clients, since the MHA only supports a single TCP connection.
-However, this does not appear to add an appreciable amount of overhead.
 Both the HTTP and WebSocket components are implemented with the [Tornado](http://www.tornadoweb.org/) Python library.

 In summary, the basic network structure looks like this: